 - History of Asians and/or Asian Americans in Princeton the town and in New Jersey at large.

-If you are interested, contact Anne A. Cheng, professor of English and director of the Program in American Studies, at email@example.com with your proposed article idea.
+If you are interested, contact Anne A. Cheng, professor of English and American studies, at email@example.com with your proposed article idea.
 Your proposal must be approved before you start on your assignment.